davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 ## Model results

-Model results are presented as geotherms corresponding to specific model steps in @fig:model_results and as temperature--time tracers in
+Model results are presented as temperature--time tracers in
-@fig:model_tracers.
+@fig:model_tracers and as geotherms corresponding to specific model steps in @fig:model_results.

 ### Shallow slab window